List of all U-boats

 21 Sep 1943

-The boat was attacked by British Hudson bomber V9161 (RAF Sqdn 269/G, pilot F/Sgt E.J.L.
-Brame) southeast of Iceland.
-On the first approach the port aileron was damaged by flak, and the pilot decided to drop two 100lb A/S bombs from a higher altitude to force the boat to dive.
-The bombs fell close, but U-539 stayed on the surface, evaded the 3 depth charges that were dropped in the following low level attack, and then escaped by diving.
+The boat was attacked by British Hudson V9161 (269 Sqn RAF/G, pilot F/Sgt E.J.L.
+Brame) SE of Iceland.
+On the first approach the port aileron was damaged by flak and the pilot decided to drop two 100lb A/S bombs from a higher altitude to force the boat to dive.
+The bombs fell close, but U-539 stayed on the surface, evaded the three depth charges dropped in the following low level attack, and then escaped by diving.
 (Sources: Franks/Zimmerman)

 4 Oct 1943

-11.38 hrs, the Denmark Straight, between Greenland and Iceland: the aircraft, escorting convoy ONS-19 was hit by flak on its first approach.
-Fires started in both starboard engines and the aircraft crashed, killing the crew of 8, which included the CO of 120 Squadron RAF.
+11.38 hrs, the Denmark Strait, between Greenland and Iceland: the aircraft, escorting convoy ONS-19 was hit by flak on its first approach.
+Fires started in both starboard engines and the aircraft crashed, killing the crew of eight, which included the CO of 120 Squadron RAF.
 The depth charges overshot, causing only minor damage.
-A crewman was slightly wounded by strafing.(Sources: Franks/Zimmerman)
+One of U-539's crew was slightly wounded by strafing.(Sources: Franks/Zimmerman)

 8 Oct 1943

-2 depth charges from an unidentified B-24 Liberator caused serious damage.
-This was the third attack on U-539 in less than 3 weeks.
+Two depth charges from an unidentified Liberator caused serious damage.
+This was the third attack on U-539 in less than three weeks.
 The boat reached port on 20 Oct.
 (Sources: Blair, vol 2, page 430)

 11 Jun 1944